Archives August 2008

 Just went through the process of porting PyUI to PyOpenGL 3.x.
 The changes were pretty trivial:

-- was using glVertex2i but passing it doubles (Python floats from Pygame Rects), PyOpenGL 3.x doesn't allow that kind of silent auto-conversion (just for performance reasons related to adding the call to the wrappers, I'd be ...
+- was using glVertex2i but passing it doubles (Python floats from Pygame Rects), PyOpenGL 3.x doesn't allow that kind of silent auto-conversion (just for performance reasons related to adding the call to the wrappers, I'd be happy to have it, ...

 I've got the documentation generation script for PyOpenGL 3.x to the point where the output seems to be reasonably useful.
 It's definitely got rough spots, but it shows the C and Python APIs (C from docbook source files, Python by introspection).

-If you just want to take a look, sample output is ...
+If you just want to take a look, sample output is up at a ...

 Beginning to read up on OpenGL 3.0... the deprecated functionality covers the majority of the PyOpenGL code that I've seen over the years.
 You drop that stuff and it's a completely a different language, the OpenGL Bible's whole old-testament (the fixed pipeline) is basically gone.